kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![WhatsApp to Alex](../../content/whatsapps/whatsapp-to-alex.png)

 - There's no reply.
-- Everyone in Dénia knows what's been happening, at some level.
+- Everyone in Dénia knows what's been happening, at some dubious level.

 ## Las Rotas